 The 10 Most Common Transmission Problems

-Do you suspect you have a problem with your vehicle’s transmission?
+Do you suspect you have a problem with your vehicle’s transmission and need transmission services?
 Have you gone too long without visiting an auto repair shop?
 If you have, it’s time to get your vehicle in to see if there are any transmission leaks.
 Even if there isn’t, there is a good possibility that other issues require your attention.
 The most common transmission problems are listed below so you can understand them better.

 What Causes Transmission Problems?

 Transmission problems can be small or large.
 Being prepared for the expense of repairing the transmission helps you avoid sticker shock in the event the entire transmission needs replaced.
 You’ll know how long you’ll be without your vehicle, too, as it gets repaired.

 1. Your vehicle needs transmission fluid to keep the transmission working.
 When there is a leak present, your car will drive fine but not reverse when you shift it into gear.
 It’s a tell-tale sign that you’re losing transmission fluid and something that can be fixed by a mechanic rather easily.

 2. Clutch Issues.
 There are two parts to a clutch.
 They are the friction plates and steel plates.
 Over time, they wear down and cause problems with the vehicle.
 There isn’t enough pressure placed on the planetary gears to keep the transmission from slipping.
 The engine revs but doesn’t move the way you think it would when exerting such power.

 3. Odd Noises.
 If you hear a whine coming from your car, it’s the transmission’s way of telling you that it needs someone to look at it.
 The sooner you address the problem, the better.
 It prevents you from needing a more expensive repair right away.
 It could be the torque converter or hard parts needing attention, with the latter requiring a full transmission replacement.